othmaneDev/toolLibraryParkingApi/README.md

 # Tool parking API

-This is a java REST API of toll parking library built using the following technologies :
+This is a java REST API of a toll parking library built using the following technologies :

   - Java 8
   - Lombok